nebulade/supererror/README.md

 supererror
 ==========

 This module provides colorful error logging.
-When included, it overwrites console.error.
+When included, it intercepts console.error.
-It will print the timestamp, file and line number when console.error() was called.
+It will print the file and line number where console.error() was called.
-Any Error object passed into it as an argument, will be printed as a string, as well as the callstacks for all Error objects is printed at the end.
+Any Error object passed into it as an argument, will be printed as a string, as well as the callstacks for all Error objects are printed at the end.

 Usage
 -----